ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 [![Stars](https://img.shields.io/github/stars/yourname/interview-cheatsheet.svg?style=social)]()
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)]()

-## Introduction
+## 🧠 Introduction

-**You don’t need to master everything — you just need to understand the basic fundumentals.**
+**You don’t need to master everything — you just need to understand the fundamentals.**
-That’s the real key to interviews in both network related or cybersecurity roles that are very broad niches.
+That’s the real key to interviews in both networking and cybersecurity — two broad, fast-evolving fields.

-As wise Einstein once said: **If you can't explain it simply, you don't understand it well enough**
+As Einstein wisely said: *“If you can’t explain it simply, you don’t understand it well enough.”*

-Specialization will come with your company training and experience.
+Specialization will come with company training and hands-on experience.
-Right now, your goal is to show that you *get the bigger picture.*
+Right now, your goal is to show that you *grasp the bigger picture.*

-This guide collects:
+**This guide collects:**
 - Essential networking and cybersecurity concepts
 - Simple tricks and mental models to remember them
 - Real interview questions I’ve been asked throughout my journey

-Use it to review, refresh, or prepare — fast/effective.
+Use it to review, refresh, and prepare — **fast and effectively.**

 ## Contents